arnabs542/oj/coding.md

     - larger value initialization and corner case(following for not executed)
 - Check STATE TRANSITION(maintenance of procedure): initialization in a loop, jump/break state
     - Check BRANCHES: use nested branch or logical AND condition?
-    - Check DUPLICATE VALUES: MEMORY ALIASING/OVERLAPPING
+    - Check DUPLICATE VALUES: MEMORY ALIASING/OVERLAPPING, e.g. swap(a, a), a = a.
     - Check OUT OF BOUND errors: keep track of variables RANGE
     - Check infinite loop
         - cycle